 - Lelia Moore, Cone Health Congregational Nurse Coordinator

 - Gail Foy, Chair, Greensboro Commission on the Status of Women

 - Christina Dobson, Teen Families Reading Together Coordinator, YWCA Greensboro

 - Jill Gladieux, Lieutenant, Greensboro Police Department

-- Tom Campbell, President and CEO, Family Service of the Piedmont
+- Tom Campbell, President, and CEO, Family Service of Piedmont

 - Rachel Parker, AHT Specialist & Client Advocate, World Relief High Point

 - Margaret Evans, Refugee Special Cases Coordinator, Church World Service

 This network began as the Violence Against Women Responders Network (VAWRN), and the first meeting of the network was held on May 3, 2011.
 The founding coordinator of the VAWRN was Julie Lapham, who was serving as a volunteer with the UNCG Center for Women’s Health and Wellness as an AmeriCorps Member at the time.
 From 2012-2013, the co-coordinators were Debra Vigliano (Executive Director at Win-Win Resolutions, Inc.) and Christine Murray.